Stochastic estimates for the thin-film equation with thermal noise: Introduction Introduction

-We note that thin-film equations of the form~\eqref{eq:tfe-intro} have received some attention in the mathematical literature but only outside the singular regime, i.e.~with the noise $\xi$ regular enough so that all products on the right hand side of~\eqref{eq:tfe-intro} can be defined in a canonical manner.
-For $d=1$, the first construction of non-negative martingale solutions to~\eqref{eq:tfe-intro} in the regular regime with It\^o noise and in the presence of an interface potential was given by Fischer and Gr\"un in~\cite{FG18}.
+The thin-film equation with thermal noise has received a lot of attention in the recent years not only from the mathematics community but from the condensed and soft matter physics community, see \cite{DMS05, MR05, ZLLS22, LZLS23, RSEHDS24} and references therein.
+However, all previous literature on this equation from the mathematics as well as from the physics community has not argued for the existence of a counterterm as the equation was only studied outside the singular regime, i.e.~with the noise $\xi$ regular enough so that all products on the right hand side of~\eqref{eq:tfe-intro} can be defined in a canonical manner.
+For $d=1$, the first construction of non-negative martingale solutions to~\eqref{eq:tfe-intro} in the regular regime with It\^o noise and in the presence of an interface potential (compensating the degeneracy of the equation) was given by Fischer and Gr\"un in~\cite{FG18}.
 Gess and Gnann~\cite{GG20} constructed non-negative martingale solutions for~\eqref{eq:tfe-intro} with regular Stratonovich noise, quadratic mobility ($m=2$), and no interface potential.
 The question of existence for regular Stratonovich noise and $m=3$ was settled in~\cite{DGGG21} by Dareiotis, Gess, Gnann, and Gr\"un.
 We refer the reader to~\cite{MG22,Sau21} for constructions in higher dimensions with regular noise, to~\cite{GK22,DGGS23} for the study of solutions with compactly supported initial data, and to~\cite{GMR06,DOGKP19,GGKO22} for the study of numerical discretisations of this equation.
-To our knowledge, this work is the first to rigorously study the~\eqref{eq:tfe-intro} in the physically interesting singular regime.
+To our knowledge, this work is the first to rigorously study the~\eqref{eq:tfe-intro} in the physically interesting singular, but non-degenerate regime.
+In this setting we derive upper bounds of the renormalisation constants, as well as matching lower bounds to rule out any hidden cancellations.
+Our result thus gives the first rigorous evidence of the existence of a counterterm for this equation, which can be seen as a second main contribution of the present work.
+The subtle dependence on the choice of mollifier makes it necessary to carry out some computations by brute force.
+Moreover, in the quasilinear setting the choice of mollifier influences the analytic function showing up as a prefactor in the counterterm (unlike in the semilinear setting, where it only influences a constant prefactor).
+Our computations also exhibit how exactly the mollifier influences this functional dependence of the counterterm which may be of independent interest.
+We believe that our results open the door to studying the physical meaning of the counterterm which shows up in the thin-film equation.
+Regarding the physical relevance of this term, we choose to focus on the case $\alpha=1/2$ in Subsection~\ref{sec:structure}, since this choice of noise corresponds to the physically relevant regime in one spatial dimension where the noise arises from microscopic thermal fluctuations which influence the height of the film.
+We also mention that since the first submission of this manuscript, some progress has been made for the simpler stochastic porous medium equation, see \eqref{eq:PME} below, in a singular and degenerate case \cite{TW25}.
+However, the methods used there do not seem to be applicable to the fourth order \eqref{eq:tfe-intro}.

 \begin{remark} We note that we can just as easily consider a more general form of nonlinearity, for example, by assuming $a$ and $b$ to be matrix-valued.
 As will become clear in the later sections, the main arguments for the model estimates are insensitive to the exact form of the right hand side of~\eqref{eq:spde-intro}.
 What would be affected would be the exact form of the counterterm which is sensitive to the symmetries of the equation (see the discussion in~\cref{sec:counterterm}).
 Thus, for the sake of both brevity and notational convenience, we work with scalar-valued nonlinearities.